intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 option comes with different costs.  {{?TRANSITIONS=RFC8170}} examines the problem of protocol evolution more broadly.

-The means by which to communicate a change or new capability to a protocol is called an extension point.
+An extension point is a mechanism that allows a protocol to be changed or enhanced.
 This document examines the specific conditions that determine whether protocol maintainers have the ability to design and deploy new or modified protocols via their specified extension points.  {{implementations}} highlights some historical examples of difficulties in transitions to new protocol features.  {{use-it}} argues that ossified protocols are more difficult to update and describes how successful protocols make frequent use of new extensions and code-points.  {{other}} outline several additional strategies that might aid in ensuring that protocol changes remain possible over time.

 The experience that informs this document is predominantly at "higher" layers of the network stack, in protocols that operate at very large scale and